Evd68 0

 Treatment

 There is no specific treatment for people with respiratory illness caused by EV-D68 or other non-polio enterovirus infections.
 Fortunately, most instances of infection lead to mild illness that resolves on its own, or does not cause any illness.
-For those with mild respiratory illness, symptoms can be relieved by taking over-the-counter medications for pain and fever.
-They usually recover completely.
+For those with mild respiratory illness, symptoms can be relieved by taking over-the-counter medications for pain and fever for recovery.
 However, some illnesses caused by non-polio enterovirus can be severe enough to require hospitalization.
+There are no antiviral medications or vaccines available today.

 Prevention

-You can help protect yourself from respiratory illnesses by following these steps:
+Help protect yourself from respiratory illnesses by following these steps:

-• Wash hands often with soap and water for 20 seconds, especially after using the toilet or changing diapers.
+Wash hands often with soap and water for 20 seconds, especially after using the toilet or changing diapers.

 • Avoid touching eyes, nose and mouth with unwashed hands.